"

 Figure 12.3: Subcategories of Non-Market Valuation Methods

 Most non-market valuation methods are technically complex, costly, and time consuming to implement.
 In the context of most CBA preparations, it is usually not be feasible for an individual department to undertake its own non-market valuation study for an individual project or policy.
 However, this does not necessarily mean we cannot attach a monetary value to the relevant non-market costs or benefits.
-Numerous non-market valuation studies have been compiled around many parts of the world.
+Numerous non-market valuation studies have been conducted around many parts of the world.
 This means that it is possible to ‘borrow’ an approximate value (or a range of values) from other studies in similar situations – known as benefit value transfers.

 Example 12.1

-Example – Indirect Market for Public Housing
+Example – Indirect market for public housing

 Public Housing Rent: $1,750 per month